 That’s where it gets complicated.
 Issues such as activity level, insulin sensitivity and the specifics of the diet all go into how I would determine what, if any modifications would be made to the generic template.

-I addressed these in some detail in the 4-part article series Comparing the Diets.
-And while I can’t look at those all in detail in this article (and I tried to put my general ‘scheme’ for how I work this stuff out in A Guide to Flexible Dieting) I do want to look at a couple of examples where the ‘it depends’ bit might get modified for their individual needs.
+Wwhile I can’t look at those all in detail in this article (and I tried to put my general “scheme” for how I work this stuff out in A Guide to Flexible Dieting) I do want to look at a couple of examples where the “it depends” bit might get modified for their individual needs.

 Clearly daily activity is one of those factors and impacts on many issues I’ve discussed not the least of which is caloric intakes.
 As I mentioned above, while 10-12 cal/lb tends to be a good starting point for caloric levels, it can vary.